bartekmo/Fortigate_CNF_Training/docs/readme.md

 - remove all registered accounts from the Fortigate CNF UI
 - remove cloudformation `FortinetFWaaSCrossAccountSetup` from AWS region `Oregon`
 - remove the access key and secret (NOT the IAM user !!)
-- remove everything you created additionally
+- remove your Cloud9 instance

+Thx, the next Student will thank you as well as the instructor who knows your name ;-)